-3.3.2 Emergency Changes

-There are a number of scenarios that may dictate emergency action to resolve production problems.
-Emergency Out-of-Flight Texas Retail Market testing guidelines address situations like:

- System failures, disaster recovery, and/or business resumption plan execution.

- Failure of internal or subcontracted entities - There are a number of situations that may require a party to quickly replace an entity because of production failures.

-The party requesting the Out-of-Flight Texas Retail Market testing has the final discretion on what constitutes a failure providing they choose to use a Market Interface Service Provider that has successfully completed certification testing with another Market Participant in the specified service territory.

-If they choose to use a Market Interface Service Provider that has not successfully completed certification testing for another Market Participant in the service territory in question, the Flight Administrator will have the final discretion on what can be tested Out-of-Flight.

- Current bank used by Market Participant goes out of business.

-If a Market Participant encounters a situation that can be categorized by one of the above-mentioned scenarios, their request for testing shall be made as outlined in the Timing Guidelines.

-Emergency Change Testing Checklist

-Provide new Testing Worksheets (TW) to all trading partners (as required by test flight).

-Complete the Connectivity Test Scripts as defined by Texas SET.

-Complete the Penny Test Script as defined by Texas SET.

-Complete the Basic Enrollment Script(s) as defined by Texas SET, at the discretion of the Market Flight Administrator.

-Emergency changes considered for Out–of-Flight Texas Retail Market testing do not include market-wide emergency changes that may occur due to a PUCT Ruling.

-3.3.3 Changes Constituting a Specified Ad Hoc Testing
+3.3.3 Changes Constituting a Ad Hoc Testing

-There are a number of scenarios when an existing Market Participant may determine that there exists a need for “Specified Ad Hoc Testing: to institute a particular change to their systems or processes and they can do so in a manner that does not impose undue risk to the Market.
+There are a number of scenarios when an Existing Market Participant may determine that there exists a need for “Ad Hoc Testing: to institute a particular change to their systems or processes and they can do so in a manner that does not impose undue risk to the Market.
 Out-of-Flight Texas Retail Market testing guidelines address the following situations that are considered applicable for “Specified Ad Hoc Testing”:

 Current Market Participant adds a New Additional DUNS by Certified REP

-A Market Participant who is certified in the Texas Marketplace with the current TX SET version determines that they need to establish a new Additional DUNS by Certified REP (DUNS or DUNS + 4) under that MP’s existing umbrella.
-In this instance the certified Market Participant in a specific service territory is simply adding a new trade name and DUNS number that will be utilizing the same Load Serving Entity (“LSE”), same banking relationships, same back-end systems, and an Established EDI Provider.
+A Market Participant who is certified in the Texas Marketplace with the current TX SET version determines that they need to establish a new Additional DUNS by Certified REP (DUNS + 4) under that MP’s existing umbrella.
+In this instance the certified Market Participant in a specific service territory is simply adding a new trade name and DUNS number that will be utilizing the same Load Serving Entity (“LSE”), same banking relationships, same back-end systems, same territories, and the same Established EDI Provider.

 If a Market Participant encounters this situation, their request for testing shall be made as outlined in the timing guidelines.
 The REP will be required to complete the following before being certified to enter the Market under the new ADDITIONAL DUNS BY CERTIFIED REP name and DUNS number.